Emeritus Professor of Law

 In 1987, Fort turned her focus to teaching, spending a year as a research associate at UNM's Institute of Public Policy and the UNM School of Law.
 She then served as executive director of Citizens for a Better Environment and as a consultant for the Natural Heritage Institute, both in California, before returning to New Mexico.
 In 1991, she became director of the Water Resources Administration Program at UNM and joined the law school faculty at that time.

-At the law school, she brings her extensive background experience to the classroom and to work with individual students.
+While now retired, Professor Fort still teaches from time to time, and brings her extensive background experience to the classroom and to work with individual students.
 She focuses her teaching on environmental law and upper-level seminars on a broad range of natural resources topics.

 With Barry Nelson, Pipe Dreams, Water Supply and Pipeline Projects in the West, Natural Resources Defense Council, 2012.